OpenEvalProject/evals/manuscripts/elife-81051/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/81051/elife-81051-fig3-v2.jpg)

-**Figure 3.:** n = 393 studies).An article is considered ‘partially replicable’ if any of material availability, analysis script availability, and methods criteria are satisfied and ‘fully replicable’ if all three criteria are satisfied.
+**Figure 3.:** An article is considered ‘partially replicable’ if any of material availability, analysis script availability, and methods criteria are satisfied and ‘fully replicable’ if all three criteria are satisfied.
 An article is considered ‘partially reproducible’ if any of data availability, analysis script availability, and methods are satisfied and ‘fully reproducible’ if all three criteria are satisfied.
 Note that these data describe the potential for a study to be partially or fully reproduced or replicated based on the availability of the study’s resources (methods, materials, data, and code), not whether the study was itself replicated or reproduced.

-## Accessibility varies across journals and study types
+### Accessibility varies across journals and study types

 With the exception of one paper, the entire dataset exhibited low accessibility with scores lower than 0.6; the majority of articles (144 out of 393) had accessibility scores within the 0.20–0.29 range and 18 articles had scores below 0.1.
 Only one article exhibited an accessibility score of 0.6 or greater (Figure 4A).